huiw-git/alicemt/mt/ems/ems/AADRightsMgmt/Activating-Azure-Rights-Management.md

 3. From the **active directory** page, click **RIGHTS MANAGEMENT**.

-4. Select the directory to manage for --- translation.priority.ht:
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Rights Management, click **ACTIVATE**, and then confirm your action.
+4. Select the directory to manage for Rights Management, click **ACTIVATE**, and then confirm your action.

    > [!NOTE]
-   >    If you see an activation error, it might be because your service plan or product version cannot support --- translation.priority.ht:
+   >    If you see an activation error, it might be because your service plan or product version cannot support Rights Management.
-  - es-es
-  - fr-fr
-  - it-it
-  - ko-kr
-  - pt-br
-  - ru-ru
-  - zh-cn
-  - zh-tw
-translation.priority.mt:
-  - de-de
-  - ja-jp
----
-Rights Management.
    >
    >    Use the information in the [Cloud subscriptions that support Azure RMS](../../ems/AADRightsMgmt/Requirements-for-Azure-Rights-Management.md#BKMK_SupportedSubscriptions) section in the [Requirements for Azure Rights Management](../../ems/AADRightsMgmt/Requirements-for-Azure-Rights-Management.md) topic to confirm RMS support.
 For help with this issue, send an email message to [askipteam](mailto:askipteam?subject=I%20cannot%20activate%20RMS).